Improving Execution Concurrency in Partial-Order Plans via Block-Substitution: Preliminaries

-FDR refers to ground actions as operators (Definition \ref{def:sas}).
-Therefore, from this point forward, we will use "operator" instead of "action".
-A FDR operator does not explicitly state its add or delete effects.
-Definition \ref{def:op} specifies the facts that an operator consumes, produces and deletes.
+For the rest of this paper, we will use the term \emph{operator} instead of \emph{action}, as FDR refers to ground actions as operators (Definition \ref{def:sas}).
+An FDR operator does not explicitly state its add or delete effects.
+Definition \ref{def:op} specifies the facts that an operator consumes, produces, and deletes in FDR.
 An operator $o$ produces a fact $\langle v, d \rangle$ if $\langle v, d \rangle$ belongs to $o$'s effect.
 On the other hand, $o$ deletes a fact $\langle v, d \rangle$ if $o$ changes the value of $v$ from $d$ to another value.

 \begin{definition} The set of facts that are consumed, produced, and deleted by an operator $o$ are denoted as \textbf{cons(o)}, \textbf{prod(o)}, and \textbf{del(o)}, respectively. \begin{itemize} \item A fact $\langle v, d \rangle\in cons(o)$ iff $\langle v, d \rangle \in \mathit{pre}(o)$. \item A fact $\langle v, d \rangle\in prod(o)$ iff $\langle v, d \rangle \in \mathit{eff}(o)$. \item A fact $\langle v, d \rangle \in del(o)$ iff \begin{enumerate}[label=\arabic*.] \item Either $v \notin vars(\mathit{cons}(o))$ or $\mathit{cons}(o)(v) = d$, and \item $\mathit{eff}(o)(v) =d'$ s.t. $\ d' \in (\mathcal{D}_v\setminus \{d\})$.